• Skip to primary navigation

 Fresh ginger is one of my favorite ingredients when I’m feeling sick.
 I really can tell a difference when I use it!

-It’s anti-inflammatory and studies suggest that some of those anti-inflammatory compounds can relax membranes in the airways, which can help reduce coughing.
+It’s anti-inflammatory, and studies suggest that some of those anti-inflammatory compounds can relax membranes in the airways, which can help reduce coughing.

 Don’t skip this ingredient unless you really have to, and use as much of it as you can stand.
 It does add spiciness to the tea, so if you don’t like that, don’t go overboard with the amount you add.